DerpBot64/pokeemerald-speedchoice/README.md

 # Pokémon Emerald Speedchoice Edition

+###Version Derpbox 64.0.0

+Updates on top of previous changelog below:

+##Bugfixes:
+-Fixed a bug in the randomizer config that caused TM move choices to be partially duplicated and override earlier TMs, replacing set ones like Sweet Scent.
+-Evolution Every Level option displays the correct text for the option selected in the Speedchoice menu.
+-False Swipe Tutor option works correctly.
+-Fixed Swagger Tutors text to say the correct move that equals the move he teaches.

+##Speedchoice menu options:
+-Fast Egg Hatch moved from always on to selectable option.
+-Added Fast Egg Breeding option.
+-Meme Fishing option added to enable or disable Old and Good Rod getting high level pokemon.
+-Force Ditto is now an option to replace the Wynaut egg or use the randomized pokemon.

+##Always on changes:
+-Ported use another repel feature from Firered Speedchoice.
+-Fishing always takes only one attempt, and does not require an A press.
+-Moved Bike above Done Button the at start of the game.
+-Added a nickname skip option to ingame options menu.
+Only affects caught and hatched, no other gifts will have nickname prompts removed.
+-Removed safari zone step counter completely.
+Set safari balls given at start to 99.
+-On Plotless option, open the REGI doors after talking to Steven at his house.
+(Removes requirement for Wailord, Relicanth, and getting to the dive spot)
+-Added a dev mode at compile time for debugging.
+-Changed Bingo preset to spinners nerfed.
+-False Swipe HM05 NPC text/item description improved.
+-Default Name choices include male and female presets.

 This is a decompilation of Pokémon Emerald with changes made to be more speedrun friendly.

 * [Original decompilation by pret](https://github.com/pret/pokeemerald)